 For the acquisition of the Mössbauer spectra two detectors, a Na(Tl) and a HPGe, can be used in absorption geometry.
 The HPGe detector enables us to study the low energy prompt gamma spectrum in high resolution in order to be able to select the energy window for the Na(Tl) detector.
-The detectors can be mounted below the cryostat and perpendicular with their axis to the impinging neutron beam.
+The detectors can be mounted below the cryostat with their axis perpendicular to the incident neutron beam.
 The data acquisition system is equipped with an 8K channel Wissel CMCA-550 USB pulse height and Mössbauer analyzer, which can be connected to a personal computer with USB port.
-Transducer driving electronics, a function generator and high voltage power supplies, all placed in a NIM Bin, complete the system.
+Transducer driving electronics, a function generator and high voltage power supplies complement the system, all placed in a NIM BIN.
 A schematic drawing of the equipment is given in Figure 1.

 Figure 1.
 Schematic drawing of the in-beam Mössbauer equipment.

 Prospective prompt-gamma nuclei for in-beam excitation were identified.
 The best candidates are (40K, 56Fe, 66Zn, Gd, Er, Dy, Yb, Hf, W).
 We have estimated the expected event rates with the parameters of our Mössbauer system.
 For the mass of Mössbauer nuclei in the source and absorber we used 0.001 mol, while for the recoilless fractions we assumed 0.1 for both of them.
 The Mössbauer absorption cross-section was set to 10−19 cm2 in all cases.
 For both the source and absorber nuclei the natural abundance were taken into account.
 The natural elemental gamma ray production cross-sections σg were taken from our experimental results.
 It can be clearly seen that the rare earth elements give the smallest uncertainty for the same length of measurements.
 Some of the light elements can also be studied, however, in the case of potassium enriched ones absorber would be needed to achieve better statistics.